-This article was written by Jean-Baptiste LEMAIRE, an Atlassian Engineer at iDalko.
+This article was written by Jean-Baptiste LEMAIRE, an Atlassian Engineer at Idalko.

 Jira is a powerful tool for tracking and managing tasks.
-A big part of this power is the ability to easily call up and access information whenever you need it.
+A big part of this power is the ability to easily look up and access information whenever you need it.
 And this is where filters in Jira come in useful.

 In this guide, we’ll explain exactly how to create, edit, manage, and share filters in Jira, and how they can make Jira an even more powerful platform for your use case.

 - How to Create Filters in Jira